Best free (and not so free) filmmaking courses

 Nothing is more impressive in the filmmaking industry than the writer/director, not only putting their prowess to the test behind the camera, but having the confidence to pour their heart & soul out onto the shooting script.
 It’s a rare mesh of talents, but if you think you’ve got what it takes to bring your ideas all the way from page to set, this course will set you on the right path.

-Each week an exciting filmmaker host will take you through examples from their own films as well as the works that inspired them, deconstructing the screenwriting, cinematography, production, and directing processes to equip you with the essential tools of the trade – along with a few industry tricks.
+In this course each week an exciting filmmaker host will take you through examples from their own films as well as the works that inspired them, deconstructing the screenwriting, cinematography, production, and directing processes to equip you with the essential tools of the trade – along with a few industry tricks.

 Free – online